 Mr. and Ms. Catawba Award - Each year a committee consisting of the Presidents of the Junior and Senior classes and the President and Vice President of the Student Government Association and faculty advisors nominate candidates to represent the College as Mr. and Ms. Catawba.
-The student body then elects two persons to fill these roles
+The student body then elects two persons to fill these roles nominated by members of the college community and selected by a committee of faculty and students.

-The Leader in Environmental Stewardship Award - This award is presented to the student who best exhibits outstanding leadership ability and uncommon commitment to environmental stewardship through the facilitation of activities and initiatives that promote the wise use of the earth's resources
+The Leader in Environmental Stewardship Award - This award is presented to one student and one employee of the College who best exhibits outstanding leadership ability and uncommon commitment to environmental stewardship through the facilitation of activities and initiatives that promote the wise use of the earth's resources

 Who's Who Among Students in American Universities and Colleges - The Who's Who selection is made at the end of each academic year among the students who are active leaders and scholars on the Catawba College campus.
-Those chosen for this honor are nominated by members of the college community and selected by a committee of faculty and students.
+Those chosen for this honor are